Japanese style bathroom design: simplicity in its purest form

 Materials

-And now, a few words about Japanese-style bathroom decoration.
+And now, here are a few words about Japanese-style bathroom decoration.
 As you probably could have guessed from numerous photos, natural wood is the dominant material in such interiors.
 However, the designers insist on its limited use in modern houses and apartments, suggesting that it should be used sparingly, with a maximum of 50% of the surfaces, due to the need to reduce visual congestion and practical considerations, as not every type of wood can withstand prolonged exposure to moisture.
 That is why it is worth not only carefully selecting wood panels and other elements for decoration but also trying their combinations with the following types of materials:

 • natural bamboo;